 Coffee and cake first

-This time I only combined my visit with a walk in Tiergarten and a stop at Konditorei und Cafe Buchwald of the Buchwald family, a beautiful old-fashioned bakery with delicious cakes.
+This time I only combined my visit At Victory column with a walk in Tiergarten and a stop at Konditorei und Cafe Buchwald of the Buchwald family, a beautiful old-fashioned bakery with delicious cakes.
 I always wanted to visit this bakery, where 160 ago a tower type of cake called Baumkuchen was invented.

 Besides Baumkuchen, I secretly hoped to have pumpkin pie, but in the end I left with austrian chocolaty Sachertorte and a delicious strudel.